 Andrea Garcia, a freshman at Deering High School, has been studying piano for 8 years and is a student of Cecile DeRoche.
 Andrea also plays soccer and runs track.

 Alice Hauser, an upcoming junior at Kennebunk High School, currently studies piano with Naydene Bowder, and was the Division I winner of the 2016 Ocy L. Downs Piano Competition.
 She was also awarded the 2017 David A. Dionne Music Scholarship.
 This summer, she will be studying piano at the Musicalta Rouffach Academy in Alsace, France.
 Alice was selected as the Kennebunk High School representative to attend the Hugh O’Brian Youth Leadership Conference.
 She also attended the 2016 Harvard Forum for Leadership Institute.
 She is a member of the Tri-M Music Honor Society, participates in Kennebunk High School Model UN and Mock Trial, and has performed in Maine’s All-State Choir and District I Honors Festival for the past two years.

 Caleb Hickman studies at Frank Sinatra school of the arts in New York City, and with PCM guitar instructor Don Pride.
 He moved to Maine a year ago and finished an accelerated high school program in December.
 In addition to the Portland Conservatory of Music, he is taking a class at the Maine College of Art.
 This past year, Caleb formed his own band and recorded an album at Acadia Recording Company.
 The Album is entitled Psycho Classical and is currently on SoundCloud and BandCamp.
 He also is a regular performer at Turnstile Thursday which is a public access television show and open mic.
 Caleb has been studying many styles of guitar and writing his own music for 9 years.
 He was recently accepted into the Berklee School of Music, and will enroll in the summer of 2018.

-Paul Keffer is a freshman at Deering High School, where he plays in the concert and jazz bands.
-He has been studying classical guitar with Nathan Kolosko for seven years.
+Paul Keffer is a sophomore at Deering High School, where he plays in the concert and jazz bands.
+He has been studying classical guitar with Nathan Kolosko for nine years.